 Did you know that nearly every job you can think of can be found within the Federal workforce?
 With 461 Federal Agencies & Offices and more than 70,000 Federal positions in the Bay Area and many more throughout Northern & Central California, there’s a good chance you could find your current & future dream jobs within the Federal community!
-Check out this SFFEB LinkedIn post to find out how many Federal jobs are currently available in Northern & Central California.
+Follow us on social media to keep updated on current openings and availability.

 Opportunities in the Bay Area & Northern California

 The Federal community is the largest employer in the Bay Area & throughout Northern California.
 Positions can be found within the Executive, Legislative, and Judicial branches of our Government as well as with a number of independent agencies, boards, commissions, committees, and quasi-federal agencies which carry out the work of the Federal Government: https://www.usa.gov/federal-agencies.
 The SFFEB LinkedIn page will often ‘like’ & share Federal positions in the Bay Area & Northern California and promotes multi-agency Career & Hiring Fairs which typically are held multiple times every year.

 USAJobs.gov is the first place to look for Federal jobs as most job announcements & applications will start there.
 Some agencies will have either a secondary process or occasionally a separate process for announcing jobs & for job applicants.
 Be wary of any 3rd party recruiters charging you a fee or asking for your personal information.
 It is a Best Practice to set up alerts so that you can be notified of job openings which match your specifications.